Fractures of the femoral neck are highly unstable because of:

 The fracture is reduced and secured with pointed reduction forceps.
+The K-wire is driven into the femoral head without penetrating the articular surface.

 Postoperative orthogonal radiographs are taken to assess fixation.